2-Day Wine Tasting Itinerary in St. Helena

 Trinchero Napa Valley

-3070 St. Helena Highway, St. Helena, CA 94574, (707) 963-1160
+3070 N St. Helena Highway, St. Helena, CA 94574, (707) 963-1160

-Insider Tip: If you’re interested in learning how soil, climate, elevation, and sun exposure can influence what’s in your glass, sign up for the Taste of Terroir experience, which features a horizontal tasting of four single-vineyard cabernet sauvignon wines from St. Helena, Atlas Peak, and Mt.
+Insider Tip: If you’re interested in learning how soil, climate, elevation, and sun exposure can influence what’s in your glass, sign up for the Taste of Terroir experience, which features a horizontal tasting of four single-vineyard Cabernet Sauvignon wines from St. Helena, Atlas Peak, and Mt.
 Veeder appellations.